Therapeutic & ‘Medical’ Considerations

 Who should not use a weighted blanket?

-A weighted blanket will help you get a good night’s sleep, but if you are considering using a weighted blanket to use in combination with a supplemental treatment for a medical condition, it’s important that you talk with your doctor to ensure you use the correct size, weight and for the appropriate duration of use.
+For adults, a weighted blanket will often help you get a good night’s sleep; but if you are considering using a weighted blanket in combination with treatment for a medical condition, it’s important that you talk with your doctor to ensure you use the correct size and weight, as well as the appropriate duration of use.